Preservation of elementarity by tensor products of tracial von Neumann algebras: The Feferman--Vaught type theorem for direct integrals

 Given a probability space $(\Omega,\cB,\mu)$ and a measurable field $M_\omega$, for $\omega\in \Omega$, of $\calL$-structures, for an $\calL$-formula $\varphi\in\frFx$, $\bar a$ of the appropriate sort, and $t\in [0,1]$ we define

 \begin{definition} An $\calL$-formula $\varphi(\bar x)$ whose range is included in $[0,1]$ is \emph{determined in direct integrals of $\calL$-structures}, if the following objects exist. \begin{enumerate}[(D.1), widest=D.44.] \item A finite set $\bbF[\varphi]$ of $\calL$-formulas whose free variables are included in the free variables of $\varphi(\bar x)$ and whose ranges are included in $[0,1]$. \item For every $k\geq 2$, an integer $l(k,\varphi,\zeta)\geq 1$ and a coordinatewise increasing $\LMBA$-formula $G_{\varphi,k}(\bar X)$ with $\sum_{\zeta\in \bbF[\varphi]}l(k,\varphi,\zeta) $ many variables $X^\zeta_{i/l(k,\varphi,\zeta)}$, for $\zeta\in \bbF[\varphi]$ and $i<l(k,\varphi,\zeta)$. \pushcounter \end{enumerate} These objects are required to be such that for every probability space $(\Omega,\cB,\mu)$ and a measurable field $M_\omega$, for $\omega\in \Omega$, of $\calL$-structures, and $\bar a$ of the appropriate sort the following hold.
-(Writing $M=\int^\oplus_\Omega M_\omega\, d\mu(\omega)$.) \begin{enumerate}[(D.1), widest=D.44.] \popcounter \item $\varphi(\bar a)^M> l/k$ implies
+(Writing $M=\int^\oplus_\Omega M_\omega\, d\mu(\omega)$.) \begin{enumerate}[(D.1), widest=D.44.] \popcounter \item $\varphi(\bar a)^M> t/k$ implies

-\item $ G_{\varphi,k}(Z^{\zeta}_{i/l(k,\varphi,\zeta)}[\bar a]; i<l(k,\varphi,\zeta), \zeta\in \bbF[\varphi])>l/k$ implies
+\item $ G_{\varphi,k}(Z^{\zeta}_{i/l(k,\varphi,\zeta)}[\bar a]; i<l(k,\varphi,\zeta), \zeta\in \bbF[\varphi])>t/k$ implies

-\end{enumerate} If, in addition to \ref{I.D.1}, conditions \ref{I.D.2}—\ref{I.theta.l.2} hold for some $k$, we say that $\varphi$ is \emph{$k$-determined}. \end{definition} In particular, Definition~\ref{Def.1/k.determined} asserts that the value of $\varphi(\bar a)$ is determined up to $2/k$ by the value of $G_{\varphi,k}$, which is in turn determined by the distribution of the evaluations of formulas $\zeta$ in the finite set $\bbF[\varphi]$, up to (roughly) $1/l(k,\varphi,\zeta)$ in the measurable field~$M_\omega$.
+\end{enumerate} Similarly, if \ref{I.D.1} holds and \ref{I.D.2}—\ref{I.theta.l.2} hold for a specific value of $k$, we say that $\varphi$ is \emph{$k$-determined}. \end{definition} In particular, Definition~\ref{Def.1/k.determined} asserts that the value of $\varphi(\bar a)$ is determined up to $2/k$ by the value of $G_{\varphi,k}$, which is in turn determined by the distribution of the evaluations of formulas $\zeta$ in the finite set $\bbF[\varphi]$, up to (roughly) $1/l(k,\varphi,\zeta)$ in the measurable field~$M_\omega$.

 On the set of all $\calL$-formulas consider the natural uniform metric,

 where the supremum is taken over all $\calL$-structures $M$ and all tuples $\bar a$ of the appropriate sort in $M$.

 \begin{theorem} For every metric language $\calL$ the set of all determined formulas is dense in the set of all $\calL$-formulas. \end{theorem}